eXascaleInfolab/PyExPool/README.md

 		```sh
 		$ sudo pip install bottle
 		```
-		> WebUI renders interface from the bottle HTML templates located in the `./views/` (or any folder in the `bottle.TEMPLATE_PATH` list).
-So, `pyexpool/views/` should be copied to the target project.
+		> WebUI(`mpewui` module) renders interface from the bottle html templates located in the `.`, `./views/` or any other folder from the `bottle.TEMPLATE_PATH` list, where custom views can be placed to overwrite the default pages.

 	- [mock](https://pypi.python.org/pypi/mock) is required exclusively for the unit testing under Python2, `mock` is included in the standard lib of Python3.
 		```sh